Supervision: Relationships and Structures that Help us Thrive

 This is a multi-day event.
 Please make sure you can attend all dates before registering!
 Before registering, make sure you are familiar with our cancellation policy.

 Accessibility is very important to us!
-If you require specific accommodations (for example, receiving screen-reader friendly versions of learning materials ahead of time), please notify us at least a week in advance of the scheduled event by emailing email@example.com) so that we can do our best to meet your needs.
-Closed captioning and ASL interpretation is not provided unless requested.
+Closed captioning will be provided.
+If you require specific accommodations (for example, receiving screen-reader friendly versions of learning materials ahead of time), please notify us at least one week in advance of the scheduled offering by emailing firstname.lastname@example.org) so that we can do our best to meet your needs.
+ASL interpretation is not provided unless requested.

 Day 1: Tues May 16 (9:30 am - 12:30pm PT)

 Day 2: Thurs May 18 (9:30 am - 12:30pm PT)